motajessica/PB-Tech-Demo/README.md

 Run `docker run -p 27017:27017 mongo`.
 It should get your mongo db container up and running in the port that the backend app will find.

+### Populate local database with seeds
+Once your database server is running you can populate it with some laptop records by running a script from the backend folder.
+`npm run seeds`

+What it does is to execute the script in the `backend/src/db/seeds.js` file.

 ### Start the backend

 Next you need to get the backend NodeJS app (backend) and the React app (frontend) running.